Capote, Truman: 1924 - 1984

 - Podcast

-Born in a violent and difficult childhood in the American South, Truman Capote would rise to the highest levels of literary celebrity, praise, and fame - Bibliography.
+Born into a violent and difficult childhood in the American South, Truman Capote would rise to the highest levels of literary celebrity, praise, and fame - Bibliography.

 - About Truman Capote